 Got a subject-area expert available?
 Invite them to carefully ensure that any technical references are correct.
 Point out individual chapters where you want their help.

-Proofing Tips: Send only What You Want Proofed
+Send only What You Want Proofed

 Given the specialties and talents of your family and friends—send only what you want proofed.

 For example, you may not want to reveal a personal dedication until the book is in print, or you may want someone you interviewed for the book to review just the chapter where you quote them.

 If you could use assistance excerpting your Front Edge Publishing proof file, don’t hesitate to contact your project manager or [email protected].

 Agree on a Deadline